Work-Study Project Supervisors

 Once submitted, a project cannot be viewed online until the Work-Study project has been approved and the Work-Study position website is open to students for the current term.

-Work-Study projects are approved after a completed Project Supervisor Declaration form has been received by Financial Aid and Awards for the current term.
+Work-Study projects are approved after a completed Project Supervisor Declaration form has been received by Financial Aid and Awards for the academic year.
 Email notification is sent to the Project Supervisor after the project has been approved.

 Declaration for Work-Study Project Supervisors

 All Supervisors of Work-Study students must sign and abide by the terms and conditions of this declaration.
-Projects will not be considered unless a signed declaration from the Project Supervisor is received by Financial Aid and Awards for the term.
+Projects will not be considered unless a signed declaration form from the Project Supervisor is received by Financial Aid and Awards for the academic year.

 When can students view Work-Study positions?